nyangweso-rodgers/databases-and-messaging-services/01-transactional-databases/02-mongodb/01-setup/01-with-docker/Readme.md

   ```

 - Where:
+  - To initialize **MongoDB** with a root user, you can use the environment variables `MONGO_INITDB_ROOT_USERNAME` and `MONGO_INITDB_ROOT_PASSWORD`.
+These environment variables will create a user with root permissions with the specified user name and password.
   - `MONGO_INITDB_DATABASE`: used to specify the name of the initial database to be created when the **MongoDB container** starts up for the first time.
 If you don't specify it, MongoDB will default to creating a database named `test`.
 If you're not planning to create a specific initial database or if you're only working with the default `test` database, you can omit this line from the `docker-compose.yml` file.
   - The `27017:27017` in this command maps the container port to the host port.
 This allows you to connect to **MongoDB** with a `localhost:27017` connection string.